 With this in mind, this year my goal is to complete 3 crossings in the Salish Sea.
 The first is the Strait of Juan de Fuca from Victoria to Dungeness Spit.
 I have not yet completed the strait in this direction and would like to before attempting a double crossing again.
 The second is Haro Strait.
 This is a shorter body of water – about 15 km – and if I can find the right tide I will attempt a double crossing.
 The third is the Strait of Georgia from Schelt to Nanaimo.
 I relayed across the strait several years ago and very much enjoyed the water.
 I would like to attempt a solo this summer at night if time permits.

 Combined these three swims are the Salish Sea 3 – a British Columbia Triple Crown.
 As with past swims the triple crown will be sanctioned and ratified by the Masters Swimming Association of British Columbia and I will follow (English) Channel Swimming Association Regulations*.

 Through my swim I hope to inspire other people with Multiple Sclerosis to exercise as a way of managing the disease.
 I have MS for over 20 years and take no medication.
 I use swimming and veganism as my main disease management tools.
 I hope to raise funds for Victoria’s newly formed MS Wellness Centre.

-Honouring those who have swum before me I will attempt to swim the Strait in late August, 2017.
-My route will be from Dungeness County Park, Port Angeles USA to Clover Point or the inner harbour, Victoria Canada.
+Honouring those who have swum the Strait of Juan de Fuca before me I will attempt to swim the Strait from Ogden Point, Victoria Canada to Dungeness County Park, Port Angeles USA and back to Victoria Canada.
 The final route will be determined by the US & Canadian Coast Guards and my crew.
-The distance is between 32 and 36km with waters ranging from 8 to 12C.
+The distance is between 30 and 34km with waters ranging from 8 to 12C.
 You can receiving updates as I finalize plans and train for the swim by signing up on the right or base of the page.